matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 There are two major points of improvement for the plugins which will be released in the future:

-- **Composability with the existing hardhat plugins.** Compatibility with other hardhat plugins is planned for the future.
+- **Compatibility with existing hardhat plugins.** Compatibility with other hardhat plugins is planned for the future.